electrode-io/module-dev/README.md

 And now you can start writing typescript code in the `src` directory

+### tsconfig.json

+After this module created `tsconfig.json` for you, you can change it as you like.
+This moudle won't override your settings.

 ## [eslint] Support

 If you didn't bootstrap your project with [eslint] support, you can always add it later by running `npx clap eslint`, and then `npm install`.